-Information on the participating universities, faculties, supervisors, as well as on admission and enrolment procedures:
+Information about the participating universities, faculties, supervisors, as well as on admission and enrolment procedures:

 - Both universities, including the respective rectors/presidents, the deans of the faculties or the heads of the corresponding institutions of the other university, and the supervisor of the dissertation must be named.

-- The German Rectors’ Conference (HRK) recommends that doctoral candidates comply with the registration requirements at both universities.
-However, any fees should only be paid at the university where the doctoral candidate actually spends time.
+- The German Rectors’ Conference (HRK) recommends that doctoral researchers comply with the registration requirements at both universities.
+However, any fees should only be paid at the university where the doctoral researcher actually spends time.